 Your car's air filter has to be pristine to avoid decreased acceleration, horsepower, and poor overall performance of the vehicle. these car troubles can be caused by a dirty air filter which also significantly restricts airflow.
 You can change your air filters yourself, here's how:

-Road Trips - What To Put In Your Road Trip Travel Kid Kit
+What to Put in Your Road Trip Travel Kit

-Books Here are 7 great travel books for kids!
+Here are some great travel books for kids and books to inspire wanderlust.
 Books are something to entertain your kids while on a drive, stopping over to fill gas, or when you are resting in your hotel room.
 Choose books that are ideal for your kid's age.
 For toddlers, you can pick board books while for older children, books with images will keep them entertained.
 Books are also a great way to educate your kids while on the road and you can look for books related to your destinations so your kids will be more motivated to sustain the hours spent in the car.

 Coloring Books and Crayons